Main Character Resolve

 In Top Gun, the aptly named Maverick (Tom Cruise) is a lone wolf, jumping into action at the drop of a hat, completely disregarding any responsibility he might have towards others.
 He starts the story abandoning his wingman in order to flip over and flip off a Russian pilot, complete with a Polaroid snapshot.
 The result?
 His terrified wingman almost loses his life on final approach.

 At the end of the film, Mav finds himself in the same exact situation, only this time he refuses to leave his wingman.
 Proof of resolve once again.
 The Main Character has altered the way he solves the issues plaguing them.
-Granted, Top Gun is not Shakespeare or as well-crafted as The Godfather but the concept remains just as effective–the Author’s message is conveyed clearly and succintly.
+Top Gun is not Shakespeare or as well-crafted as The Godfather but the concept remains just as effective—the Author conveys their message clearly and succintly.
 Control your impulses and you too can experience triumph.

-In The Shawshank Redemption, Red’s proof of resolve sequence is made even more obvious by having it all take place in the same exact room!
+In The Shawshank Redemption, Red’s proof of resolve sequence so clearly defines itself by happening in the same exact room!
 Facing the parole board at the beginning of the story we can easily see what the system has done to poor Red (Morgan Freeman).
 Beaten down, he cowardly grasps hat in hand and nods Yessir, whatever you say sir.
 Telling the board what he thinks they want to hear, he recevies his rejection notice with ease.

 At the end, having gone through a lifetime of growth experience with Andy (Tim Robbins), he vehemently stands his ground and speaks up and out at them.
 No longer content with simply towing the system line, Red defies authority and in turn gains their respect.
 His stamp of approval is the Author’s proof of resolve, and the message clearly delineated: speak out and you too may find freedom.

 Bookends or framing devices are not revolutionary new concepts in storytelling.
-Understanding how they operate and how they can best be applied to one’s work is.
+The revolution exists in understanding how they work and how best to apply them.

 Save the Cat! creator Blake Snyder refers to bookends in the explanations of his Opening and Final Image: